acolomitchi/JSResistorCalc/README.md

   <li> Every additional resistor in the combination will improve
   the quality of the resulted values by roughly two orders of magnitude.
-  However asking for combinations made of a higher number of resistors will cause longer searches for combinations (a supra-exponential grow).
+  However asking for combinations made of a higher number of resistors will cause longer searches for combinations (an exponential growth).
   The calculator will restrict the maximum number of resistors in combination based on the number of the available/input resistor values.<ul>
     <li>For input sets up to 24 values, you can request combinations up to 6 resistors.</li>